Purina Dog Chow Little Bites Review

 This product is manufactured by Nestlé Purina Petcare.

-According to our data, this Purina Dog Chow recipe provides complete & balanced nutrition for all life stages.
+According to our data, this Purina Dog Chow recipe provides complete & balanced nutrition for the maintenance of adult dogs.
 In other words, this formula is AAFCO approved.

-We'll begin this review of Purina Dog Chow Small Dogs Little Bites with a detailed discussion of the ingredients.
+We'll begin this review of Purina Dog Chow Little Bites For Small Dogs with a detailed discussion of the ingredients.

 The first ingredient is whole grain corn.
 Whole grain corn is the entire corn kernel (the germ, bran, and endosperm).
 Corn is a cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
 It also happens to be one of the most controversial ingredients in dog food.

 Proponents of corn claim that corn is highly digestible and an excellent source of protein, energy, vitamins, minerals, and essential fatty acids.

 Opponents however believe that positive claims in regards to corn are either half-truths or completely false, we'll discuss a few of the opposing arguments.

 In regards to digestibility, the claims of "highly digestible" are only true if corn is processed into a meal or flour and subsequently cooked.
 In regards to the protein contribution, we must note that corn is a plant based protein which does not contain all of the necessary amino acids required by dogs to sustain life.
 Therefore substituting corn for meat is an unsuitable substitution and actually degrades the overall protein quality of the product.